 What is ermine buttercream?

-It's similar to German Buttercream frosting which is the holy grail of frostings in Croatia, but much easier and again - doesn't require eggs to make custard, which then gives you a delicious, but yellow frosting.
+It's similar to German Buttercream frosting which is the holy grail of frostings in Croatia, but much easier and again - doesn't require eggs to make a custard, which then gives you a delicious, but yellow frosting.

-On my quest to find the best buttercream frosting - more than three years ago - I'd discovered a blog called The Tough Cookie.
+On my quest to find the best less sweet buttercream frosting - more than three years ago - I'd discovered a blog called The Tough Cookie.
 I'll forever be grateful to Nila for introducing me to this wonderful frosting, which had some of my cake testers confused for whipped cream+mascarpone frosting.
 Yes, it's that light! 🙂

 Why you'll love this frosting